colbygk/mathslax/README.md

 typeset equations by starting your message with `math!`.
 For example, `math! x^2 * sin(x)` would cause the `mathslax` bot to comment with a link to a typeset image of `x^2 * sin(x)`.

+# Note About Debian/Ubuntu node vs nodejs

+The npm install step can produce hard to diagnose errors on 12.x and later Debian derived systems (such as Ubuntu).
+The binary /usr/bin/node was renamed to /usr/bin/nodejs and many packages in npm do not expect this.
+You can either create a link yourself from /usr/bin/node -> /usr/bin/nodejs or use one of the other various solutions out there (including attempting to use the package
+    nodejs-legacy).
+Good luck!